 In PY 2010, an improved Job Training Match (JTM) Crosswalk was introduced that more directly aligns training programs with jobs.
 The JTM Crosswalk provides the link to determine whether students' placement in employment is related to the career technical training received in Job Corps.
 The JTM Crosswalk is the fundamental data source for the JTM measures; therefore, it is essential that the Crosswalk accurately links relevant jobs to appropriate training.
-While updates have been made to the JTM Crosswalk since its introduction in 1998 (for example, the conversion to ONET-SOC 2009 placement codes), a major overhaul of the Crosswalk and its structure was necessary to ensure the continued accuracy and validity of the outcomes reported.
-The 2011, 2012 and 2013 versions of the Crosswalk reflect enhanced alignment among Training Achievement Records (TARs), Training Program Areas (TPAs), and ONET-SOC, the industry-recognized national occupational database - including the addition of placements recommended by practitioners from the field.
+While updates have been made to the JTM Crosswalk since its introduction in 1998 (for example, the conversion to O\NET-SOC 2009 placement codes), a major overhaul of the Crosswalk and its structure was necessary to ensure the continued accuracy and validity of the outcomes reported.
+The 2011, 2012 and 2013 versions of the Crosswalk reflect enhanced alignment among Training Achievement Records (TARs), Training Program Areas (TPAs), and O\NET-SOC, the industry-recognized national occupational database - including the addition of placements recommended by practitioners from the field.
+The Crosswalk is expected to evolve in 2014 as part of an ongoing effort to maintain the integrity of the tool and ensure an accurate account of training-related placements.